guangjinpan/Wireless-Large-Model/README.md

 # Wireless-Large-Model
 Papers related to **wireless large AI models (LAMs)** and wireless foundation models.
+Note: This paper list focuses more on **technical implementations and methodologies**.
+As a result, magazine or high-level overview articles are not prioritized in the initial phase of the list.

 📌 **This list is continuously updated.**

 Stay tuned and feel free to ⭐ star this repo to follow the latest progress.

 🤝 **Open to collaboration and discussion!**

 I'm open to discussions and potential collaborations on LAM research, especially in the areas of communication, sensing, and semantic communication.
 Feel free to reach out via email: *guangjin.pan@chalmers.se*

 # 📡 Wireless Large AI Models Paper List

 ## 📂 Categories

 ### 1. 📶 LAM–Based Wireless Channel foundation model
-研究使用大模型（如 Transformer、Diffusion 等）进行无线信道建模、信道估计、环境建模等。

 | Title | Authors | Venue | Year | Link |
 |-------|---------|-------|------|------|